oof-bar/craft-membership/README.md

 - `oofbar\membership\controllers\BaseController` has been removed.
 The convenience features it implemented are built into Craft 4.
 - `oofbar\membership\controllers\BaseCpController` and `oofbar\membership\controllers\BaseAdminController` have been removed.
 Permission checks are now done in individual controllers.
 - `oofbar\membership\controllers\LogsController` has been removed, as it was never used.
+- Custom permissions (`membership-manageGrants` and `membership-viewLogs`) were removed, as they were never checked.
+Access has been consolidated to `admin` users.

 ## Installation